MeeFoundation/docs/Concepts.md

 ### Architecture

-The Mee architecture supports the privacy agent and its interactions with third-party apps and websites.
-The top, Apps, layer includes both the agent itself as well as local and remote apps and websites that the user, shown below as "Alice" interacts with.
-The authorization layer handles requests for access to data from Alice's agent UI, local apps and other user's privacy agents.
-The replication layer implements a logical resource server that is supported by one or more physical data stores containing replicas of the users data on their various devices and web services.
+The Mee architecture shown below supports the privacy agent and its interactions with third-party apps and websites.
+The application layer includes local and remote apps and websites that the user, Alice, interacts with.
+Note that each person's agent appears to others an an app.
+The agent layer acts on behalf of Alice giving her control over her human data.
+The authorization layer handles requests for access to data from Alice's agent, local apps, and other user's privacy agents.
+The replication layer provides a resource server that is implemented by one or more physical data stores containing replicas of Alice's data following a [local-first](https://www.inkandswitch.com/local-first/) pattern.

 ![architecture](./images/architecture.png)